michaelofengend/PenguinDeathMatch/README.md

 To generate MST stop outputs, call makeGraphs in algorithms.py.

 To generate sample partitions,
-Create a Neo4j Desktop instance.
+Create a Neo4j Desktop instance with password 1234.
+Download APOC and GDS library plugins.
+Set apoc.import.file.enabled=true in configurations.
 In the database, move all graphs in graphml format (pre-generated in GMLinput) to $Database directory$/import.
 Then, run partition_generator.py.